Second Yemeni dies after attack on Total company staff

 A year of political upheaval that unseated former President Ali Abdullah Saleh has emboldened militants in Yemen where they have seized swathes of territory and carried out attacks.

-Militants have repeatedly blown up a gas pipeline feeding Total’s $4.5 bln Yemen LNG plant, the country’s biggest industrial complex.
+Militants have repeatedly blown up a gas pipeline feeding Total’s $4.5 billion Yemen LNG plant, the country’s biggest industrial complex.